 - Content: Your accounts won’t require constant activity, but they should share occasional content

-If your profiles are optimized, activity becomes less of a concern.
+If your profiles are optimized, the activity becomes less of a concern.
 The purpose of social presence is more about authority building and branding than direct marketing.
 With that said, posting more regularly certainly won’t hurt the cause.
-At Contractor Webmasters we offer social media marketing as part of our pay per lead services.
-Our goal, as it is with every other aspect of our marketing, is to generate leads for your company.
-In fact, our social media services require zero upfront payment.
-The only time you will pay us is when leads are generated.
-Call 800-775-1250 for social media marketing services for contractors.
+At Contractor Webmasters, we offer social media marketing as part of our SEO services.

 Best Social Media Sites for Contractors

-- Facebook Business: As they outline in their business overview, Facebook provides companies with all the tools to increase brand awareness
+- Facebook: Facebook provides companies with all the tools to increase brand awareness

-- LinkedIn: To really brand yourself as a reputable business, one respected by peers, and also other industries, a LinkedIn Company Page is strongly recommended
+- LinkedIn: To really brand yourself as a reputable business, one respected by peers and also other industries

-- Twitter: The exchange rate of information via social networks is astounding, and Twitter is at the forefront of this exchange — Become part of the community by creating a Twitter account
+- Twitter: The forefront of information exchange — Become part of the community by creating a Twitter account

-- YouTube: More consumers will access YouTube this year than they will cable television — Online video is the new preferred medium for your current and future customers
+- YouTube: More consumers will access YouTube than cable TV — video is the preferred medium for your future customers

 There are, of course, many more networks to choose from.
 But social media is not the number one channel for customer acquisition, so placing excessive focus and resources on it will not produce leads most efficiently.
-With that in mind, having a presence, one that is optimized, and professional, works to help other channels become more advantageous for contractors.
+With that in mind, having an optimized and professional presence works to help other channels become more advantageous for contractors.
 Remember, our goal is your goal.
-You pay only for leads..
-Call 800-775-1250 for social media marketing services.

 Creating Content for Social Media